Is A British Airways Household Account Worth It?

 It’s great that British Airways allows household accounts, whereby you can pool the Avios earned by several people, and even nominate friends and family that you can redeem for.

-Personally I think it’s worth being aware of household accounts, but I wouldn’t form one until you have a specific use in mind.
+Personally I think it’s worth being aware of household accounts, but I wouldn’t form one until you have a reason to.

 Have you formed a British Airways household account, and if so, what has your experience been like?